dtong1113/StatNotes/Stat230/Chapter9.md

 ## Summary

-We define probability functions, independence, conditional probability in terms of Multi-variate distributions (similar to events)
+We define probability functions, independence, conditional probability in terms of Multi-variate distributions (similar to events).
+We also cover properties of sums of Normal distributions and indicator random variables.

 ## 9.1 Basic Terminology and Techniques